hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - *S*: a set of *b* vertices
     - *C*: check a set of vertices *S* whether it's an independent set and it has a size of at least b
     - *T(C)* is polynomial in the length of the formula, *I*
+- Independent Set Problem doesn't have a know polynomial algorithm
-- It's easy to solve **Independent Sets in a Tree**:
+- Special Case 1: **Independent Set in a Tree**:
-    - Input: a tree
+    - Input: A tree
     - Output: Find an independent set of size at least *b* in a given tree
-    - It can be found by a simple greedy algorithm
-    - 1st., It is safe to take into a solution all the leaves
-    - 2nd., to remove all the leaves from the tree together with all their parents
-    - 3rd., Iterate
-    - It can be solved efficiently
+    - **Maximum Independent Set in a Tree**:
+        - Output: An independent set of maximum size
-- Independent Set Problem doesn't have a know polynomial algorithm
+- Special Case 2: **Maximum Weighted Independent Set in a Tree**:
+    - Input: A tree with weights on vertices
+    - Output: An independent set of maximum total weight
 - For more details:
     - UC San Diego Course: [Search Problems](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/4-np-complete-problems/1-np_complete_problems/17_np_complete_problems_1_search_problems.pdf)